It’s probably safe to assume that if you haven’t been hacked yet, then it’s only a matter of time.

-(Website Security Scan Product image: Hackertarget.com)
+(Hackertarget – WordPress Security Check Product image: Hackertarget.com)

-(Hackertarget – WordPress security check results.
-Product image source: Hackertarget.com)
+(WordPress security check results.
+Image source: Hackertarget.com)

-Blog Defender WordPress Security Product Suite
+Blog Defender WordPress Security Solution

 The product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.

 And then shows you how to fix these quickly and easily …

 Blog Defender – Plugins

-The product suite comes with three plugins:
+The product suite comes with 3 WordPress plugins:

 (Screenshot: Blog Defender)

-Plugin #2 provides WordPress security …
+Plugin #2 “WordPress Security” provides your website or blog with security …

 (Screenshot: Blog Defender)

-Very Simple And Easy To Follow Training
+Really Simple And Easy To Follow Training

-Additional plugin benefits include:
+Some additional benefits include:

-- Webhost Security Advisory
+- Host Security Advisory

 - Plugin Security Audits

-- Theme Security Audits
+- WordPress Theme Security Audits